 - a locking, popping, or catching sound when you move the joint

 Your doctor may be able to diagnose TGCT based on a description of your symptoms and a physical exam.
-These tests can help with the diagnosis:

-- biopsy of tissue from the joint
+- a biopsy of tissue from the joint

 In people with diffuse TGCT, the tumor can come back many times, requiring multiple surgeries.
 People with this type of tumor may benefit from drugs called colony-stimulating factor 1 receptor (CSF1R) inhibitors, which block the CSF1 receptor to stop tumor cells from collecting.